-PSC also advise the Premier on the administration of the Queensland public sector and the management and employment of public sector employees.
+PSC also advises the Premier on the administration of the Queensland public sector and the management and employment of public sector employees.

-The PS Act also provides the PSC Chief Executive or the Minister responsible for public sector industrial relations with the power to issue directives under the Act.
+The PS Act also provides the PSC Chief Executive or the minister responsible for public sector industrial relations with the power to issue directives under the Act.

-Further information about the role of PSC can be found on the internet at http://www.psc.qld.gov.au/.
+Further information about the role of PSC can be found at www.psc.qld.gov.au/.

-Key directives, policies and guidelines issued by the PSC can be located on their website.
+Key directives, policies, and guidelines issued by the PSC can be located on its website.